+On the contrary, survival of zebrafish embryos infected with the mecA mutant (sensitive to oxacillin) was significantly improved by concentrations of oxacillin higher or equal to 25 µg/ml (Figure 3.16B, p < 0.018).
+However, because concentrations of 25 and 50 µg/ml of oxacillin appeared to show a trend toward increased host survival in the case of WT JE2 infection, the effect of 12.5 µg/ml was investigated further (Figure 3.16C).
 Surprisingly, this time, 12.5 µg/ml of oxacillin almost completely cured zebrafish embryos infected with the mecA mutant (p = 0.001).
 No significant difference was detected between untreated and treated groups of embryos infected with the parent strain (p = 0.16), yet a considerable trend toward increased survival of treated embryos could be seen.
 To conclude, oxacillin sensitivity of the mecA mutant and its parent were likely too similar to be able to derive a curative dose that could be useful.

 Discussion